Muesli

 Finished enchilada sauce

-Next, place 2 cups of uncooked rolled oats in a food processor or blender. grind the oatmeal into a “meal” versus a fine powder.
+Next, place 2 cups of uncooked rolled oats in a food processor or blender.
+Grind the oatmeal into a “meal” versus a fine powder.
 (Note: do not use commercially produced oat flour.
 It is too fine and will spoil your meatloaf.)
 It should look a little bit like sawdust.

 Place the ground meal in a large mixing bowl.
 Add the rest of the dry ingredients and stir the ingredients to ensure it’s evenly mixed.
 Add the ground chicken, green chilis, egg and enchilada sauce to the bowl.
 Make sure your hands are clean and then mix all the ingredients in the bowl with your hands.
 Watch as you squeeze and tumble the mixture to see that the ingredients are evenly mixed.